-Engaged scholarship at Loyola University Maryland is ideally a product of reciprocal, mutually beneficial partnerships between the university’s knowledge centers—the faculty, students, curriculum, classrooms, and library—and community agencies, persons, and other resources.
+Engaged scholarship at Loyola University Maryland is ideally produced through reciprocal, mutually beneficial partnerships between the university’s knowledge centers—the faculty, students, curriculum, classrooms, and library—and community agencies, persons, and other resources.
 By advancing social justice, engaged citizenship, transformative learning, and disciplinary knowledge, such partnerships are an example of Loyola’s Jesuit mission in action.

 Examples of Engaged Scholarship

-Drew Leder, (Professor, Philosophy): In his introduction to The Soul Knows Know Bars (Rowan & Littlefield, 2001), Cornell West describes Philosophy professor Drew Leder as a "latter-day Socrates."
+Drew Leder, (Professor, Philosophy): In his introduction to The Soul Knows No Bars (Rowan & Littlefield, 2001), Cornell West describes Philosophy professor Drew Leder as a "latter-day Socrates."
 The book is co-authored by Leder and a group of maximum-security prison inmates who together explored the works of philosophers including Heidegger, Nietszche, and Foucault.
-Library Journal described the book as "a startling revelation . . .
-In stark contrast to the popular image of criminals, the inmates are keenly aware of moral complexities and responsibilities as well as the price they have to pay for the unspeakable miseries they have caused their victims.
-They are also aware that poverty, suffering, and injustice provide the breeding grounds for crime."
+"A latter-day Socrates." —Cornell West

-Partners in Literacy: A Writing Center Model for Civic Engagement (2016), by Allen Brizee (Associate Professor of Writing) and Jaclyn M. Wells (University of Alabama Birmingham) centers on a three-year partnership between the Purdue University Writing Lab and two community organizations in Lafayette, Indiana: the Lafayette Adult Resource Academy and WorkOne Express.
+Partners in Literacy: A Writing Center Model for Civic Engagement (2016), by Allen Brizee (Associate Professor of Writing) and Jaclyn M. Wells (University of Alabama Birmingham) was produced through a three-year partnership between the Purdue University Writing Lab and two community organizations in Lafayette, Indiana: the Lafayette Adult Resource Academy and WorkOne Express.
 This partnership resulted in the development of adult literacy resources for the globally known Purdue Online Writing Lab (OWL).
-Michael Pemberton, Director of Georgia Southern's Writing Center, writes that "Brizee and Wells offer a remarkably readable and deeply personal account of what it means and what it takes to engage in a research project whose primary foci are community outreach and civic engagement."
-Brizee is currently working with service-learning students on a long-term project with the Richnor Springs neighborhood and the GEDCO/CARES agency to research and promote online literacy resources.
+"Brizee and Wells offer a remarkably readable and deeply personal account of what it means and what it takes to engage in a research project whose primary foci are community outreach and civic engagement."—Michael Pemberton, Director, Georgia Southern's Writing Center

 Jenn Watkinson (Associate Professor, School Counseling), in partnership with Harford County Public Schools, developed mentoring and transformative leadership practices for elementary school counselors and received an Elementary and Secondary School Counseling Program (ESSCP) Federal Grant Award.